 - It is dangerous and requires emergency surgery.

 - Kidney stones are hard stones that can form in the kidney, in the tube (the ureter) draining urine from the kidney, or in the bladder.

 - A stone that passes into the tube (the ureter) draining urine from your left kidney may cause pain that starts in your left loin and spreads (radiates) to your groin and left LLQ, or into your testicle (testis) if you are a man.

-- You may notice blood in your pee.
+- You may notice blood in your urine.

 - In some cases you may have pain from shingles before a blistery rash appears.

-- Pain tends to be sharp or burning.
+- Pain tends to be sharp or burning sensation.